ergo-auction-house/frontend/README.md

 - Download the testnet version from [here](https://github.com/capt-nemo429/nautilus-wallet/releases/tag/v0.7.2)
 - Then you can load it into your browser.
 You can find instructions [here](https://www.cnet.com/tech/services-and-software/how-to-install-chrome-extensions-manually/)
 - Once you have the extension installed, create a new wallet and you are good to login to the platform.
+- You can get some testnet ERG from [here](https://tn-faucet.ergohost.io/)
 - Start using the platform: https://auctionhouse-testnet-qa78f.ondigitalocean.app

 ## What kind of bugs to report